 2) The theory about the specific intervention that week ranging from dietary protein, fasting, to exercise.

 3) 5 Action Items that you as a coach can implement with your clients.

-writing help for students Many years ago, I was a support team member for the 4-person Race Across America (RAAM).
+science writing internships summer 2017 boston Many years ago, I was a support team member for the 4-person Race Across America (RAAM).
 4 people would take turns pedaling their bike from the start in San Diego CA to the end (hopefully) in Atlantic City, NJ some 7 days or so later.

 Distill all this down, plus toss in massive sleep deprivation, mountains, a bumpy RV that is vertically impossible to sleep in (if you were lucky enough to get into the bed which would launch you off it entirely at each bump) . . . add in 7 days of this, different personalities and shake.
 By the end, it was a minor miracle we finished third without any blood shed between people (just skin meeting asphalt twice).

 One of the stories that we heard was about a team from Austria that was competing where half of the team members got getting pissed about how they were doing the race.
 In the middle of Nebraska at a remote gas station surrounded only by miles of corn, 1 church and a bar, a disgruntled team member put Diesel (instead of normal 85 octane gas) into the main support vehicle on purpose.
 Said vehicle ran for 1 mile, and then coughed and seized up.
 The team had to either leave a bunch of its members there and continue or pull out.
 They opted to pull out.